An Erd\H{o}s--Szekeres type result for words with repeats: Introduction

 For permutations, the Erd\H{o}s--Szekeres Theorem implies that any permutation of size $n^2+1$ contains a strictly increasing or decreasing pattern of size $n+1$, or equivalently either the pattern $01\cdots n$ or $n\cdots 10$.
 For general words that can have repeated values, this is no longer true.
+There have been many variations of the Erd\H{o}s--Szekeres Theorem such as the containment of unimodal and more generally $k$-modal sequences in permutations by \cite{Chung1980}, \cite{Xu2024} and \cite{Gong2025}; finding words with non-decreasing or strictly increasing subwords of a given length by \cite{Schensted1961} and \cite{Itskovich2019}; or the containment of convex and concave patterns by \cite{Erdos1935} and \cite{Suk2016} for example.

+This project began at the 2025 Permutation Patterns Pre-Conference Workshop, where we aimed to find an Erd\H{o}s--Szekeres type result for inversion sequences, specifically taking into account their structure and the number of repeated values.
+For a positive integer $n$, we define a length $n$ \emph{inversion sequence} to be a word $w_1w_2 \cdots w_n \in \mathbb{N}^n$ where $w_i < i$ for each $i\in[n]$, or equivalently $w_1w_2 \cdots w_n$ is an element of $\{0\}\times \{0,1\}\times \cdots \times \{0,1,\dots,n-1\}$.
+For example, the inversion sequence $002135$ is shown in Figure~\ref{fig:002314 inversion sequence}.
+Due to the restriction on values in an inversion sequence, all of the points in an inversion sequence must be below the dashed line in Figure \ref{fig:002314 inversion sequence}.

-In this short note, we prove a similar result, \Cref{prop: word with m repeats}, that identifies the unavoidable patterns in any word with a given number of repeated values.
-This will be used in an upcoming work for understanding and enumerating inversion sequences.
+In this note, we prove Theorem~\ref{prop: word with m repeats}, which identifies a collection of unavoidable patterns in any word with a given number of repeated values.
+This result can be applied to inversion sequences and will be used in an upcoming work which outlines an algorithm for enumerating sets of inversion sequences using generating trees.
+In the paper, this result is used to prove conditions for when the algorithm will terminate.

-We define the number of \defterm{repeats} in a word to be the total number of occurrences of values which are not the first occurrence of that value.
+We define the number of \emph{repeats} in a word to be the total number of occurrences of values which are not the first occurrence of that value.
 Equivalently, for a word $w=w_1\cdots w_n$, the number of repeats is number of $i\in [n]$ such that there exists $j<i$ with $w_j=w_i$.
 For example, 0000 has 3 repeats, and 00110 has 3 repeats as 0 is repeated twice and 1 is repeated once.